 The preparation of financial statements in conformity with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenditure during the reporting period.
-Management makes accounting estimates when determining the estimated useful life of the Corporation's capital assets.
+Management makes accounting estimates when determining the estimated useful life of the Corporation's capital assets and determining significant accruals of liabilities.
 Actual results could differ from those estimates.